-There are many ways to use the above indicators in the context of implementing the O-SII buffer and the SRB.
-The EBA, in consultation with the ESRB, will publish guidelines by January 2015 on setting the O-SII buffer.
-They will aim at harmonising practices across Member States, while preserving some degree of flexibility.81 This chapter does not discuss how to operationalise the G-SII buffer, as the EBA is to develop detailed (binding) regulatory technical standards on the identification of G-SIIs, definition of the G-SII sub-categories and allocation to them.
+This chapter discusses the application of the O-SII buffer and the SRB in the EU.
+It does not discuss how to operationalise the G-SII buffer, as this is based on Regulation (EU) No 1222/201488 and EBA guidance on the identification of G-SIIs89.
+The EBA methodology closely follows the approach of the BCBS for identifying G-SIBs and is accompanied by detailed (binding) implementing and regulatory technical standards on the identification of G-SIIs, the definition of the G-SII sub-categories and allocation of institutions to them, and the respective buffer rates.90